PriyaPitawala/cmse802_project/src/README.md

 ## Notes
 - All source codes are designed to be used without modifications to the files.
 Any optional parameter changes can be carried out through the notebooks.
+- Spatial calibration for the images is overlaid with the dimensions specified in `data_loading/scale_bar_config.py`.